graphql/graphql-spec/spec/Section 3 -- Type System.md

 3. The directive must not have a name which begins with the characters {"__"} (two underscores).
 4. For each argument of the directive:
+   1. The argument must have a unique name within that directive;
+      no two arguments may share the same name.
-   1. The argument must not have a name which begins with the characters {"__"} (two underscores).
+   2. The argument must not have a name which begins with the characters {"__"} (two underscores).
-   2. The argument must accept a type where {IsInputType(argumentType)}
+   3. The argument must accept a type where {IsInputType(argumentType)}
       returns {true}.

 ### @skip